bsnes-emu/bsnes/docs/guides/import.md

 -----------

-The MSU-1 is a fictional expansion chip invented by higan's author byuu for use with Super Famicom games, designed to allow streaming data and audio.
+The MSU-1 is a fictional expansion chip invented by higan's author byuu, designed to allow the Super Famicom to stream data and audio.
 Although the MSU-1 is not specific to any particular storage medium, it gives the Super Famicom similar capabilities